-At 30 June 2017, the Group recorded \$441.0m of intangible assets, of which \$393.2m related to goodwill.
+At 30 June 2018, the Group recorded \$451.6m of intangible assets, of which \$407.2m related to goodwill.
 These assets are allocated between four cash generating units ("CGUs"), being Australia & New Zealand, North America, Europe and Asia.

-As required by Australian Accounting Standards, at 30 June 2017 management performed an impairment assessment over the goodwill balance by calculating the 'value in use' for each CGU, using a discounted cash flow model.
+As required by Australian Accounting Standards, at 30 June 2018 the Group performed an impairment assessment over the goodwill balance by calculating the recoverable amount for each CGU, using a 'value in use' discounted cash flow model.